arunpc2004/WanderWise/README.md

    git clone https://github.com/yourusername/WanderWise.git
    cd WanderWise
-2.Create a virtual environment (optional but recommended):
+2.Create a virtual environment (optional but recommended): pip install -r requirements.tx

-bash
-Copy
-Edit
-python -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
-Install dependencies:

-bash
-Copy
-Edit
-pip install -r requirements.txt
-Install Tesseract:
+3. Install Tesseract OCR

-Download Tesseract OCR: Tesseract OCR
+Download and install Tesseract OCR: Tesseract OCR After installation, update the path to Tesseract in app.py: pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"

+3. Install Tesseract OCR
-Update the path to Tesseract in app.py: python
+Download and install Tesseract OCR: Tesseract OCR After installation, update the path to Tesseract in app.py: pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"
-Copy
-Edit
-pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"  # Windows example
-Run the Flask app:

-bash
-Copy
-Edit
-python app.py
-The app will be accessible at http://localhost:5000.

 Features Implementation
-Image Language Translation
+1. Image Language Translation
-Users can upload an image containing text.
+•	Users can upload an image containing text.
-The image is processed using OpenCV to improve its quality.
+•	The image is processed using OpenCV to enhance its quality.
-OCR (using pytesseract) is applied to extract text from the image.
+•	OCR (using pytesseract) is applied to extract text.
-The detected text is translated into the target language using the Google Translator API.
+•	The detected text is translated to the target language using the Google Translator API.
-If the translation is successful, the translated text is displayed to the user.
+•	If the translation is successful, the translated text is displayed.
-Real-Time Speech Conversion
+2. Real-Time Speech Conversion
-Users can speak into the microphone, and the speech is captured.
+•	Users speak into the microphone, and their speech is captured.
-The captured speech is recognized and converted to text using Speech Recognition.
+•	The captured speech is converted to text using Speech Recognition.
-The recognized text is then translated into the target language.
+•	The recognized text is translated into the target language using the Google Translator API.
-The translated text is converted back to speech using Google Text-to-Speech (gTTS), allowing the user to hear the translation.
+•	The translated text is converted back into speech using Google Text-to-Speech (gTTS), so users can hear the translation.
-Cultural Insights
+3. Cultural Insights
-The platform provides cultural insights related to the current travel destination, helping users explore historical and cultural facts.
+The platform offers cultural insights based on the current travel destination, helping users explore the historical and cultural significance of locations.
-Travelmate Finder
+4. Travelmate Finder
-The platform includes a feature that helps users connect with other like-minded travelers for shared experiences during their trips.
+A feature that connects like-minded travelers, allowing them to share experiences and plan together during their trips.

 API Integration
-Google Vision API: Used for text extraction from images.
+•	Google Vision API: Used for text extraction from images.
-Google Translator API: Provides real-time text translation in multiple languages.
+•	Google Translator API: Provides real-time text translation in multiple languages.
-OpenWeatherMap API: Fetches weather data for the travel destination.
+•	OpenWeatherMap API: Fetches weather data for the travel destination.
-Speech Recognition API: Used for converting speech to text. gTTS API: Converts the translated text back to speech.
+•	Speech Recognition API: Converts speech to text.
+•	gTTS API: Converts translated text back to speech.

 Running the Application
-Once you’ve set up the environment and installed all dependencies, you can run the application using the following command:
+Once you've set up the environment and installed all dependencies, run the application using: bash

-bash
-Copy
-Edit
+CopyEdit
 python app.py
-The application will start a Flask server at http://localhost:5000.
-You can access the various features (text scanning, voice translation, cultural insights, etc.) through the web interface.
+This will start a Flask server at http://localhost:5000.
+You can access features like text scanning, voice translation, cultural insights, and more directly through the web interface.

 Conclusion
-WanderWise brings together language translation, cultural knowledge, and social connectivity to simplify the travel experience.
-The platform helps bridge communication barriers, promotes cultural understanding, and facilitates interaction among travelers.
-It leverages modern technologies like OCR, speech recognition, and machine learning to create a seamless experience for users.
+WanderWise brings together language translation, cultural knowledge, and social connectivity to enhance the travel experience.
+The platform bridges communication gaps, promotes cultural understanding, and connects travelers from around the world.
+By integrating cutting-edge technologies such as OCR, speech recognition, and AI-driven language translation, it creates a seamless experience for users.

-Future updates may include offline functionality and a mobile app version to extend the platform’s reach.
+Future Updates:
+•	Offline functionality for real-time translation.
+•	Mobile app version for a broader reach.